SVB Leerink Raises Intuitive Surgical (NASDAQ:ISRG) Price Target to $860.00

-Intuitive Surgical (NASDAQ:ISRG) had its price objective boosted by stock analysts at SVB Leerink from $825.00 to $860.00 in a report released on Wednesday, Benzinga reports.
+Intuitive Surgical (NASDAQ:ISRG) had its price objective increased by equities researchers at SVB Leerink from $825.00 to $860.00 in a note issued to investors on Tuesday, Benzinga reports.
 The brokerage currently has a “market perform” rating on the medical equipment provider’s stock.
-SVB Leerink’s target price points to a potential upside of 6.03% from the stock’s previous close.
+SVB Leerink’s price objective would suggest a potential downside of 0.69% from the company’s current price.

-Other research analysts also recently issued research reports about the company.
-Piper Sandler boosted their target price on Intuitive Surgical from $735.00 to $840.00 and gave the stock a “neutral” rating in a research note on Wednesday.
-Zacks Investment Research raised Intuitive Surgical from a “hold” rating to a “buy” rating and set a $804.00 target price for the company in a research report on Tuesday, April 6th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on Intuitive Surgical in a research report on Thursday, April 1st.
-They set a “buy” rating and a $862.00 target price for the company.
-Wells Fargo & Company raised their target price on Intuitive Surgical from $879.00 to $892.00 and gave the company an “overweight” rating in a research report on Wednesday.
-Finally, Oppenheimer raised Intuitive Surgical from an “underperform” rating to a “market perform” rating in a report on Wednesday.
-Eight analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
-The company presently has an average rating of “Buy” and a consensus price target of $793.89.
+Other equities analysts have also issued research reports about the company.
+Raymond James boosted their target price on Intuitive Surgical from $800.00 to $865.00 and gave the stock an “outperform” rating in a research report on Friday, January 22nd.
+Piper Sandler increased their target price on shares of Intuitive Surgical from $735.00 to $840.00 and gave the stock a “neutral” rating in a report on Tuesday.
+Oppenheimer raised shares of Intuitive Surgical from an “underperform” rating to a “market perform” rating in a report on Tuesday.
+Robert W. Baird raised shares of Intuitive Surgical from a “neutral” rating to an “outperform” rating and increased their target price for the stock from $825.00 to $925.00 in a report on Wednesday, April 21st.
+Finally, Citigroup increased their target price on shares of Intuitive Surgical from $862.00 to $939.00 in a report on Wednesday, April 21st.
+Eight equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and an average target price of $805.95.

-In other Intuitive Surgical news, CEO Gary S. Guthart sold 11,020 shares of Intuitive Surgical stock in a transaction that occurred on Tuesday, February 2nd.
-The shares were sold at an average price of $762.14, for a total transaction of $8,398,782.80.
-Also, SVP Jamie Samath sold 521 shares of the business’s stock in a transaction that occurred on Tuesday, January 26th.
-The stock was sold at an average price of $754.48, for a total transaction of $393,084.08.
-Following the completion of the transaction, the senior vice president now directly owns 225 shares of the company’s stock, valued at approximately $169,758.
+In other Intuitive Surgical news, SVP Reiter Kara Andersen sold 750 shares of the stock in a transaction on Friday, April 23rd.
+The stock was sold at an average price of $848.01, for a total value of $636,007.50.
+Following the sale, the senior vice president now owns 5,594 shares in the company, valued at $4,743,767.94.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, Director Alan J. Levy sold 2,500 shares of the stock in a transaction on Friday, April 23rd.
+The stock was sold at an average price of $856.79, for a total value of $2,141,975.00.
+Following the completion of the sale, the director now owns 8,094 shares in the company, valued at approximately $6,934,858.26.
 The disclosure for this sale can be found here.
-Insiders have sold 29,108 shares of company stock valued at $22,162,955 in the last three months.
-1.60% of the stock is owned by insiders.
+Over the last 90 days, insiders sold 29,337 shares of company stock valued at $22,661,654.
+1.60% of the stock is owned by corporate insiders.

-Large investors have recently added to or reduced their stakes in the stock.
-Evolution Wealth Advisors LLC lifted its holdings in shares of Intuitive Surgical by 51.5% in the 1st quarter.
-Evolution Wealth Advisors LLC now owns 50 shares of the medical equipment provider’s stock worth $37,000 after acquiring an additional 17 shares during the last quarter.
-McGuire Investment Group LLC lifted its stake in shares of Intuitive Surgical by 39.6% in the 1st quarter.
-McGuire Investment Group LLC now owns 7,450 shares of the medical equipment provider’s stock valued at $5,505,000 after acquiring an additional 2,112 shares during the last quarter.
-First Business Financial Services Inc. bought a new stake in Intuitive Surgical in the first quarter valued at approximately $225,000.
-Legacy Wealth Asset Management LLC increased its stake in shares of Intuitive Surgical by 0.7% in the first quarter.
-Legacy Wealth Asset Management LLC now owns 1,636 shares of the medical equipment provider’s stock worth $1,209,000 after buying an additional 12 shares during the period.
-Finally, Aries Wealth Management boosted its position in Intuitive Surgical by 64.0% during the 1st quarter.
-Aries Wealth Management now owns 410 shares of the medical equipment provider’s stock valued at $322,000 after buying an additional 160 shares during the period.
-Institutional investors own 86.50% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the business.
+Fiduciary Trust Co. increased its stake in Intuitive Surgical by 16.1% in the fourth quarter.
+Fiduciary Trust Co. now owns 5,227 shares of the medical equipment provider’s stock worth $4,277,000 after purchasing an additional 723 shares during the period.
+Public Sector Pension Investment Board increased its stake in shares of Intuitive Surgical by 73.0% during the fourth quarter.
+Public Sector Pension Investment Board now owns 46,934 shares of the medical equipment provider’s stock valued at $38,397,000 after buying an additional 19,810 shares during the period.
+Cambridge Investment Research Advisors Inc. increased its stake in shares of Intuitive Surgical by 2.1% during the fourth quarter.
+Cambridge Investment Research Advisors Inc. now owns 10,929 shares of the medical equipment provider’s stock valued at $8,941,000 after buying an additional 223 shares during the period.
+LA Financiere DE L Echiquier increased its stake in shares of Intuitive Surgical by 28.6% during the fourth quarter.
+LA Financiere DE L Echiquier now owns 25,467 shares of the medical equipment provider’s stock valued at $20,835,000 after buying an additional 5,660 shares during the period.
+Finally, Banque Cantonale Vaudoise increased its stake in shares of Intuitive Surgical by 11.2% during the fourth quarter.
+Banque Cantonale Vaudoise now owns 4,916 shares of the medical equipment provider’s stock valued at $4,021,000 after buying an additional 496 shares during the period.
+Institutional investors and hedge funds own 86.50% of the company’s stock.

 About Intuitive Surgical